-Dependent custom offer fields overview
+Dependent custom fields overview

 Permissions: Site Admin, and Job Admin who can manage custom fields

-Product tier: Available for Expert subscription tier
+Product tier: Available for Plus and Pro subscription tiers

 Parent / child dependencies

-Note: Greenhouse Recruiting currently supports a three-level nesting structure for dependent custom offer fields (in other words, grandparent / parent / child).
+Note: Greenhouse Recruiting currently supports a three-level nesting structure for dependent custom fields (in other words, grandparent / parent / child).

 dependent__1_.gif